Job Opportunities

 Insignia is committed to creating an inclusive and supportive workplace where every team member can thrive.
 If you are passionate about making a difference in the environment and want to join a team that values excellence and camaraderie, we would love to hear from you!

 Interested applicants should submit a resume to jobs@insigniaenv.com with a brief cover letter or cover email.
-Please include the phrase “Associate Environmental Specialist” in the subject line of your email.
+Please include the phrase “Lead Environmental Specialist” in the subject line of your email.
 We request that applicants refrain from calling our office directly regarding this position.

 Insignia may request, for lawful employment purposes, background information about candidates from a consumer reporting agency in connection with employment.